-The aim of The Cultural Institute is to make important cultural material available and accessible to everyone and to digitally preserve it to educate and inspire future generations.
+The Cultural Institute's main aim is to make important cultural material available and accessible to everyone and to digitally preserve it to educate and inspire future generations.

-As with many of the projects I work on, myself (as Lead UX), the Lead Designer and lead project Producer took to the whitewalls to map out the architecture for the overall experience.
-This formed the initial IA, design and navigational experience which was iterated upon through various further releases.
+As Lead UX, and along with a lead Visual Designer, I took to the whitewalls to map out the architecture for the overall experience.
+This formed the initial IA, design and navigational experience which was iterated upon through various releases.

 Concrete ideas were recorded to a higher fidelity format.
 Below is a selection of these designs: